Oil3/Webm-QuickLook-Plug-In/README.md

 ## Install
 >Launch the app once.
-This registers the extension as the plug-in itself stays within the app bundle.
+This registers the extension as the extension itself stays within the app bundle.

 ## Uninstall
 >Delete the app.

 ## Update
->Replace the older app by the newer app.
-MacOS looks for the extension from where app was launched the first time: if app is moved, a relaunch is needed.
+>Replace the older app with the newer app.
+MacOS looks for the extension in the app: if app is moved, a relaunch might be needed.